Some advice for college graduates, and really everyone, as far as finances and work

 At Darrell Castle & Associates, as an office, we recently read one of Larry’s books, “You’re Broke Because You Want to Be.”
 In this book, Larry used the overlying theme that people make excuses for why they’re broke rather than going out and changing their circumstances.
 You can fix broke, but you can’t fix lazy and dumb – you must change it.
 It’s a hard-nosed message but there’s some truth behind it.

 I’ve practiced bankruptcy law in Memphis for over 30 years.
+We’ve built a solid reputation as a bankruptcy law firm Memphis, TN clients recommend.
 Many times, the people that come into my office are struggling financially because of a relatively uncontrollable situation, like a medical emergency or a job loss because their company downsized.
 However, often times, people tend to overlook their own faults and blame others for why they can’t pay their bills and live a comfortable life.

 These are the people who give the bad sets of three words of advice to college graduates like: